Last updated on June 5th, 2018

 To make the knee pad patches the best anyone is going to be able to do is sew together 2 pieces of 4″ Mil-Spec Velcro, using double stitching both between themselves, and later to the pant.
 If 4″ velcro cannot be found, sewing together multiple thinner pieces of velcro would work just the same.

-A SpeedyStitcher is probably the easiest option (again) to do the sewing if you don’t want to have to open the pant.
-It’s laborious and a bit annoying but can be done.
+A SpeedyStitcher is probably the easiest option (again) to sew the pad to the pants.
+At least if you don’t want to have to open the pant.
+This custom DIY motorcycle armored pants project is complicated enough as is.
+In any case, though it’s laborious and a bit annoying, it can be done.
 You can also do it by hand, but that would probably leave the stitching a bit uglier on the outside.
 Plus you’re bound to have some difficulty with all the layers.

 The size and position of the patch was copied, yet again, from my Sport Willow Pants.
-It’s only necessary to stitch around the periphery (not across the center of the oval), and to my surprise, it stays perfectly in place during use (read dragging knee).
+It’s only necessary to stitch around the periphery (not across the center of the oval).
+And to my surprise, it stays perfectly in place during use (read dragging knee).
 Initially I thought I’d have to add straps behind the knee.
 Thankfully, that wasn’t the case.
 With a knee down the pant tightens around the knee so the pad stays in place 100% perfect.
-Turned out to not be a bad idea at all.
+The knee slider pads turned out not to be a bad idea at all.
+Considering the nature of these custom DIY motorcycle armored pants, it was definitely a worthwhile feature.

 Among the images you will find the template for cutting out the velcro patches.
-The template attached is for the Left Knee Slider Patch, but simply flip it over for the right side in order to maintain symmetry.
-All you have to do is print it out making sure that the center line measures the right length.
+The template attached is for the Left Knee Slider Patch.
+Simply flip it over for the right side in order to maintain symmetry.
+Just print it out making sure that the center line measures the right length.

 Don’t bother hating on the knee sliders